astarryknight/ai-ml/src/theory/grad_desc.md

 ---

 ## Linear Regression
 The most basic machine learning model is linear regression.
-This, like any other regrssion model, predicts for a continuous value.
+This, like any other regression model, predicts for a continuous value.
 Since this is the most simple learning model, let's try to build it!

 But first, what is linear regression?